Cloud Console

 Note

-The Max Bitrate is the downstream rate which means if you specify 1024, this is the maximum rate that is sent in the downstream connection.
+The Max Bitrate is the downstream rate which means if you specify 1024, this is the maximum rate that's sent in the downstream connection.

 Video Codecs